Poodle Price in India

 Monthly expense of a Poodle dog breed in India:

 The monthly expenses of a Poodle dog breed in India can vary depending on factors such as location, lifestyle, size of the dog, and any health issues.
-However, here are some estimated monthly expenses that you can expect:

 Food: The cost of food for a Poodle will depend on the quality of the food and the size of the dog.
 A standard Poodle will eat more than a Miniature or Toy Poodle.
 High-quality dog food can cost around INR 2,000 to INR 3,000 per month.